EU eyes curbs to rein in shadow banking

-LONDON Financial operators on the fringes of the traditional bank system could be made to hold more capital and mainstream banks forced to limit exposure to risk in the $60 trillion (38.07 trillion pound) shadow banking sector, a draft EU paper showed.
+LONDON Feb 16 Financial operators on the fringes of the traditional bank system could be made to hold more capital and mainstream banks forced to limit exposure to risk in the $60 trillion shadow banking sector, a draft EU paper showed.

 In the draft consultation document obtained by Reuters, the bloc's executive European Commission said shadow banking, including money market funds, exchange-traded funds, repurchase agreements and securities lending, could play a "potentially useful" role.